Basic Pet Care

 Diarrhea from external causes is not as common in cats since they are less adventurous, more finicky eaters.

-When it comes to internal factors, a variety of diseases, including exposure to the Parvo virus, can bring it on.
-And some illnesses, such as Addison's disease, make pets more susceptible to diarrhea.
+When it comes to internal factors, a variety of diseases and illnesses can make pets more susceptible to diarrhea.
+If you’re concerned about internal factors, consult your veterinarian for more information.

-If your dog has a mild case of diarrhea that lasts for a day or two, initially try switching to a bland diet.
-Something easy to digest, such as white rice and boiled chicken, can help to bulk up the stool.
+Even if your dog has a mild case of diarrhea that lasts for a day or two, it’s always a good idea to call your veterinarian.
+Your veterinarian may first suggest switching to a bland, easy-to-digest diet to help to bulk up the stool.
+Your veterinarian can also suggest a prescription diet, if necessary.

-Don't treat your pet with over-the-counter diarrhea medications for humans, though.
-Some contain aspirin, which cats are sensitive to and dogs can be.
-It will make your pet's stomach distress worse.
+Don’t treat your pet with over-the-counter diarrhea medications for humans.
+Some contain aspirin, which cats are sensitive to, and dogs can be.
+It will make your pet’s stomach distress worse.

 Different signs can indicate a pet's diarrhea is serious and requires quick veterinary attention: